 Writing, in general, follows the same dynamic.
 But it takes a writing detective to figure this out.

-5. Apply tension and release
+5. Tug tension and release

 This isn’t limited to fiction writing.

-As I mentioned in the last point, to ensure a successful post, for instance, you have to be clear with your goal and play the reader’s emotions, slowing driving them to choose where you want to take them.
+As I mentioned in the last point, to ensure a successful post, for instance, you have to be clear with your goal and play the reader’s emotions, slowly driving them to choose where you want to take them.

 How do you want to convince your friend to buy your old lined-notebook for $125?